Woodworking Home Page Index of tips See Furniture Plesums Home Page

 Where I buy lumber

-in Austin Texas
+in the Austin Texas area

-©2005, 2008 by Charles A. Plesums, Austin, Texas, USA
+©2005, 2022 by Charles A. Plesums, Austin, Texas, USA

 This may seem silly or conceited.
 I am not a huge customer of any lumber outlet.
 But I get frequent e-mails about where I buy specific types of wood.
 Hopefully this will provide some answers.